kevinchannon/wite/README.md

 }
 ```

-And you want to handle a bunch of different argument types and combinations, then you can use `overload` in a fold-expression to handle any and all of a specific set of types in the pack.
+And you want to handle a bunch of different argument types and combinations, then you can use `overloaded` in a fold-expression to handle any and all of a specific set of types in the pack.
 This is how the `make_vector` function works, for example.
 ```c++
 template <typename T, typename...
 Arg_Ts>
 std::vector<T> make_vector(Arg_Ts... args) {